ahasverus/rscimap/README.md

                           import = FALSE)
 ```

+If you want to use this function in batches, just set `import = TRUE` to restart where you left off the last time (except for the first time).

 ### Split associated words

+You can change the spelling of associated words tagged by the hyphen.
+This is an interactive mode, jsut follow the informations at the screen.
+For instance, you change __canis-lupus__ by __canislupus__.
 Skip this step if you have previously deleted hyphen symbol.

 ```r
 ### Split associated words